egonz/action-at-a-distance/README.md

 ### Server API

-* Expose the CasperJS timeout.

 * Change "start" action to "open".
 The first "open" action should result in start.
-Any additional "open" actions should exit the current Spooky thread and create a new one.
+Any additional "open" actions should exit the current GhostProtocol thread and create a new one.

 ### Client Demo